jusrusswebb/cse15l-lab-reports/labReport3.md

 ## grep -n

-grep -n returns the lines that contain a matching string along with the text in that line.
+grep -n returns the line numbers of the lines that contain a matching string along with the text in that line.

     grep -n "If you head inland" IntroIbiza.txt